-The applicable environmental laws require the relevant governmental authority to impose conditions as part of the approval of a development.
-Environmental laws also impose strict anti-pollution measures.
-Penalties for breaching environmental laws range from fines of between 1,000 and 500,000 Qatari riyals or imprisonment from one to 10 years, or both.
+for breaching environmental laws range from fines of between 1,000 and 500,000 Qatari riyals or imprisonment from one to 10 years, or both.
 In addition, a court may order the closure of the offending enterprise, banish foreign developers or contractors, confiscate the tools or equipment used in committing the offence, order rectification and deport an offending foreign national.

-33 International treaties
+International treaties

-Is your jurisdiction a signatory to any investment agreements for the protection of investments of a foreign entity in construction and infrastructure projects?
+35 Is your jurisdiction a signatory to any investment agreements for the protection of investments of a foreign entity in construction and infrastructure projects?
 If so, how does your model agreement define 'investment'?

-Qatar has signed 49 bilateral investment treaties (BITs), although only 18 have entered into force, namely those concluded with: Belarus, Bosnia and Herzegovina, China, Costa Rica, Egypt, Finland, France, Germany, India, Iran, Italy, South Korea, Macedonia, Morocco, Romania, Russia, Switzerland and Turkey.
+Qatar has signed 51 bilateral investment treaties (BITs), although only 18 have entered into force, namely those concluded with Belarus, Bosnia and Herzegovina, China, Costa Rica, Egypt, Finland, France, Germany, India, Iran, Italy, Korea, Macedonia, Morocco, Romania, Russia, Switzerland and Turkev.

-To the authors' knowledge, there is no Qatari model bilateral investment treaty.
-Consequently, the definitions of investment in the treaties concluded by Qatar depend on the models of other states or the result of negotiations in individual cases.
-The term 'investment' is, however, generally defined as every kind of asset invested by investors of one contracting party in the territory of the latter, and, in particular, though not exclusively, includes:
+To the authors' knowledge, there is no Qatari model BIT.
+Consequently, the definitions of 'investment' in the treaties concluded by Qatar depend on the models of other states or the result of negotiations in individual cases.
+The term investment is, however, generally defined as every kind of asset invested by investors of one contracting party in the territory of the latter, and, in particular, though not exclusively, includes the following:

-- moveable and immoveable property, and other property rights such as mortgages and pledges; - shares, stocks and any other kinds of participation in companies; - claims to money or to any other performance having an economic value; - copyrights, industrial property rights, know-how and technological process; and - concessions conferred by law, including concessions to search for or exploit natural resources.
+- moveable and immoveable property, and other property rights such as mortgages and pledges; - · shares, stocks and any other kinds of participation in companies; - · claims to money or to any other performance having an economic value; - copyrights, industrial property rights, know-how and technological process; and - concessions conferred by law, including concessions to search for or exploit natural resources.

-The BITs concluded by Qatar typically offer investors the option to initiate ICSID arbitration or other forms of international arbitration, such as ad hoc arbitration (eg, the French-Qatari BIT) against the host state.
+The BITs concluded by Qatar typically offer investors the option to initiate the International Centre for Settlement of Investment Disputes arbitration or other forms of international arbitration, such as ad hoc arbitration (eg, the French-Qatari BIT) against the host state.

-34 Tax treaties
+Tax treaties